banner

 • loss of biodiversity, e.g. coral reef blanching

-• the more CO2 is added to the atmosphere, the faster sea levels will rise.
+• sea levels are rising and the more CO2 that is added to the atmosphere, the faster sea levels will rise.

 • in the

-• this means rapidly ending the use of fossil fuels, halving global CO2 emissions by 2030
+• this meant rapidly ending the use of fossil fuels, halving global CO2 emissions by 2030, with faster emission cuts in developed countries

 "rapid and far-reaching transitions"